Data-driven Estimation of Under Frequency Load Shedding after Outages in Small Power Systems

-In order to estimate the amount of \gls{UFLS}, a dataset generation process is proposed to acquire a set of operating points (potential hourly generation schedules) that can properly describe the system under study.
+To estimate the amount of \gls{UFLS}, a dataset generation process is proposed to acquire a set of operating points (potential hourly generation schedules) that can properly describe the system under study.
 Every possible outage in each set of generation schedules is labeled with its corresponding \gls{UFLS}.
 The obtained dataset is carefully analyzed to choose the representative features and then a learning process is proposed.
 A regression tree model with a novel partitioning algorithm is suggested in this paper.
-As the \gls{UFLS} is activated in steps and sheds load in a discrete manner, a regression tree seems most suitable.
+As the \gls{UFLS} is activated in steps and discretely sheds load, a regression tree seems most suitable.
 Our partitioning algorithm exploits the data structure to most effectively represent the regression tree as a \gls{MILP} \cite{maragno2021mixed}.
 Also, the use of the Tobit model to estimate \gls{UFLS} is proposed and studied.
 Although the Tobit model is typically used to describe censored data \cite{tobin1958estimation}, we found it to be effective to also describe the \gls{UFLS}, which has a cluster around zero followed by a linearly increasing trend as a function of the features, very similar to zero censored datasets.
 Additionally, the Tobit model has a simple analytic structure that makes it easy to incorporate into a \gls{MILP}.
 Both the suggested regression tree and the Tobit model, alongside their \gls{MILP} representation are demonstrated in the following.
 To the best of the author's knowledge, there's no prior careful analysis on \gls{UFLS} estimation or an \gls{MILP} representation of \gls{UFLS} in the literature.

 The rest of the paper is organized as follows; in \cref{sec:metho} the methodology of the paper is introduced, including the data generation (in \cref{sec:data_gen}), labeling the data (in \cref{sec:labelling}), and the learning process (in \cref{sec:learning}).
 Then in \cref{sec:results} the results for the island under study (La Palma) are presented, including the data generation and analysis (in \cref{sec:data_analysis}), the applied learning process, and its accuracy (in \cref{sec:learning_res}).
 Finally, conclusions are drawn in \cref{sec:conc}.